 How much does implant exchange cost?

 In implant exchange, your first and most important concern is the skills, experience, and quality of your plastic surgeon.
-The cost of the procedure will vary, based upon what must be addressed in your surgery, as each person has unique issues.
+The cost of the procedure starts at $9,000 and will vary based upon what must be addressed in your surgery, as each person has unique issues.
 In general, the cost will be in the range of your original surgery.